1. Shaking the Movers Workshop Series

 STM Workshop Series Funders: Lawson Foundation and the Muttart Family Foundation (Early Childhood STM workshops)

 The Landon Pearson Centre designed these workshops to enable children and young people to “have the floor,” to present their unique perspectives and experiences, and to provide specific recommendations and input related to a children’s rights theme.
 STM began with one workshop in 2007; workshops are held annually with 8-17 year old young people are held in British Columbia, Ontario, Quebec, and New Brunswick with the support of the Lawson Foundation.
-These workshops also receive partial funding support from the Public Health Agency of Canada.
+These workshops also received partial funding support from the Public Health Agency of Canada.

 The Centre piloted three STM Early Childhood workshops for 3 to 7 year old children in Toronto, Edmonton and Pond Inlet in 2019 with the support of the Muttart Family Foundation